Jaemin-MC/Balanced-Shield/README.md

 #### New Version 1.0.0
-- Even You don't using Shield, It protects you from Entity's Attack.
+- Even You are not using Shield, It protects you from Entity's Attack.
 While You hold Shield.